 What is Test & Fix Water for Kids?

 Governor Jared Polis signed House Bill 22-1358: Clean Water in Schools and Child Care Centers into law in June 2022.
-This law requires that each child care center, family child care home and school that serves any of grades preschool through fifth in Colorado test their drinking water for lead by May 31, 2023, and remediate if necessary.
+This law requires that each child care center, family child care home, and school that serves any grades preschool through fifth in Colorado test their drinking water for lead by May 31, 2023, and remediate if necessary.
+The law also requires all public schools serving grades six through eight in Colorado to test their drinking water for lead by November 30, 2024.

-The Test and Fix Water for Kids program will help schools and child care programs meet HB22-1358 requirements by providing free training, testing, remediation, and technical assistance.
+The Test and Fix Water for Kids program helps schools and child care programs meet HB22-1358 requirements by providing free training, testing, remediation, and technical assistance.

 What are the program benefits?